-No matter how much money you make, some sort of budget is always important.
+Money Saving Tip – No matter how much money you make, some sort of budget is always important.

-I don’t care how much money you make, a budget is always a good thing.
-If you’ve never ever had a budget and you have never saved a dime in your life, then a budget is needed.
+Yes, another money management tip for young adults.
+I don't care how much money you make, a budget is always a good thing.
+If you've never ever had a budget and you have never saved a dime in your life, then a budget is needed.
 If you are not saving enough money then you should create a budget and see what needs to be eliminated.

 Whatever you enjoy in life, your job should allow for that.